vagridz/gator/gator/docs/functionalities.md

-# Functionalities of a API Gateway
+# Main functionalities of an API Gateway

 - [ ] Authentication
 - [ ] Security policy enforcements